ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 All this is born with one goal in mind; have the community help with development.

 ### Can I help.
 How about developing plugins?
-Well v1.0 is still under **heavy** development, but the main UI framework is there.

 If you want to help with development, then the easiest way is to reach out to me on discord (@tumppi066) and we'll talk about the easiest way to get you involved!